 - Nautical Science Graded Unit 1

 During the academics to support your learning we will endeavor fully utilise all our world class resources, including our state of the art ship simulators, ‘live ship’ cargo software, meteorological instruments, ships compasses and our chartrooms.
-We also have great links with companies at the Port of Tyne so ship and port visits are frequently on the agenda.

 After completing the Advanced Certificate delegates will attend external MCA/SQA examinations in Navigation and Stability & Operations.